Looking for a good time, honey?

 - Aldonza in Man of La Mancha, who describes herself as a "kitchen slut" and "the most casual bride of the murdering scum of the earth".

 - Broken Saints has Butterscotch, a teenage girl who propositions the Shinto-Buddhist priest Kamimura.
-Due to his simple, sheltered nature he seems not to even understand what she means.
+Due to his simple, sheltered nature he seems not even to understand what she's offering.

 - The basis of Manwhores is the characters acting as these, with much of the early comedy revolving around their ineptness and awkwardness at it.
 Gems include Kevin awkwardly shouting "Sex for money, sex for money" repeatedly on a street corner.
 Randy actually turns out to be quite good at it, apparently due to to the power of his Porn Stache.